Union alleges Amazon pressured workers as it seeks to set aside warehouse vote

 (Amazon chief executive Jeff Bezos owns The Washington Post.)

-While many of the union’s allegations echo claims it made during the course of the organizing drive, it made a series of new allegations as well.
+While many of the union’s allegations echo claims it made during the course of the organizing drive, it also made a series of new ones.
 In its filing, the union accused Amazon of firing a union supporter “for passing out union authorization cards in non-working areas.”
 The RWDSU also accused the company of disciplining “an outspoken supporter” of the union for challenging Amazon’s arguments during mandatory meetings.
 The union didn’t name either worker or disclose the specific discipline.

 The RWDSU included a charge it previously leveled at Amazon over a U.S. Postal Service mailbox that popped up in front of the warehouse just after voting started.
 The union obtained emails through Freedom of Information Act requests that show that Amazon employees pressed the Postal Service to install a mailbox just as the seven-week mail-in balloting began.